 Once the structure and technology are in place, the real value comes from how you orchestrate the customer journey.
 Instead of reacting to churn, high performing programs use simple lifecycle playbooks triggered by behavior.

 Engagement maintenance.
 Monthly updates summarizing points balance, progress to next tier, and personalized recommendations keep members aware of their value.
-Small nudges such as "You are 80 points away from your next reward" are powerful without being aggressive.
+Small nudges like "You're 80 points away from your next reward" are powerful without being aggressive.

 Redemption nudges.
 Customers with large unused balances are often disengaging silently.
 Proactive reminders about expiring rewards, combined with clear suggestions on what to redeem for, can convert dormant points into active visits and prevent frustration.